 How the Gut Shapes Our Brain

 The study indicates, “Growing evidence suggests that gut microbial composition may direct the character and level of an immune response in the brain.
-Very recently it was shown that gut microbiota shape the maturation and function of microglia, the intrinsic immune cells of the CNS (central nervous system).
+Very recently, it was shown that gut microbiota shapes the maturation and function of microglia, the intrinsic immune cells of the CNS (central nervous system).
 Moreover, a link among neuropsychiatric disorders, neuroinflammatory components, and gut microbiota dysregulation was discussed.”